Changissnz/nu_merchant_principal/README.md

 elaboration on computational reference networks.
-Reverence can be further described as a devotion by one, a devotion that is more selfless for the revered than not, and is also a psychological phenomenon by one that holds the revered in higher esteem and light than even themselves.
+Reverence can be further described as a devotion by one, a devotion that is more selfless for the revered than not, and is also psychological phenomena by one that holds the revered in higher esteem and light than even themself.

 A computational reference network can, by way of numerical spaces such as the real numbers (where